Efficient Training of Multi-task Neural Solver for Combinatorial Optimization: Experiments

-To mitigate the impact of extraneous computations, we calculate the time necessary to complete one epoch for each task and convert the training duration into the number of training epochs for STL.
-Utilizing the same device, the training time for naive MTL amounts to 6.07 minutes per epoch, and the durations for each task in STL can be found in Table \ref{tab: time}.
+\textbf{Experimental settings} To mitigate the impact of extraneous computations, we calculate the time necessary to complete one epoch for each task and convert the training duration into the number of training epochs for STL.
+Utilizing the same device, the training time for for each task with STL and MTL methods can be found in Table \ref{tab: time} and Table \ref{tab: time comple.}.
 We assess three distinct training budgets: \textbf{(1)} Small budget: the time required to complete 500 training epochs using our method, approximately 1.59 days in GPU hours; \textbf{(2)} Medium budget: 1000 training epochs, consuming 3.28 days in GPU hours; and \textbf{(3)} Large budget: 2000 training epochs, spanning 6.64 days in GPU hours.

-We present the results in Table \ref{tab:results under same budget}.
-In general, our method outperforms MTL and STL in terms of total gain across all the budgets used.
-Specifically, our method yields consistent improvements for 9 out of 12 tasks under the small budget, 7 out of 12 tasks under the medium and large budget.
-Moreover, our approach demonstrates a stronger focus on more challenging problems, as it attains greater improvements for larger problem scales compared to smaller ones.

-As the training budgets increase, STL's advantages become evident in easier tasks such as TSP, CVRP-20, OP-20, and KP-50.
-However, our method continues to deliver robust results for more difficult tasks like CVRP-100 and OP-100.
-Simultaneously, we observe a decrease in gain as the budget expands, aligning with our understanding that negative transfer exists among different tasks.
-In comparison to naive MTL, the latter exhibits the weakest performance, even when compared to $\text{STL}_{\text{avg.}}$, due to the lack of tailored designs to balance the loss of each task.
+All methods were trained five times independently to ensure robust evaluation and statistical significance.
+Comprehensive experimental results are presented in Table \ref{tab:results under same budget}.
+Due to horizontal space constraints, we report only the average performance values for individual tasks, while for the Average Gap across all tasks, we provide both the mean and two standard deviations across the five training runs.
+We refer the more detailed analysis of the stability of each method on individual tasks to Figure \ref{fig:ci_Res} in Appendix \ref{app: stability}.